-As AI progresses there software you use will disappear.
-There will be no Excel, Word, or Photoshop.
+As AI progresses the software you use will disappear.
+AI will eat software!
+All of it… There will be no Excel, Word, or Photoshop.
 You will be able to do everything by just talking to your phone.

 Would you like to have an assistant who can do everything?